Who is eligible to apply for an NIH grant?

 All applications go to the NIH Center for Scientific Review (CSR).
 CSR then determines whether an application will remain there for review or whether it will be forwarded to a specific NIH Institute (such as NIDCR) for review.

 - applications submitted in response to program announcements (PAs)

 NIDCR reviews applications that address Institute-specific programs such as:

 - institutional training grants

 - applications responding to requests for applications (RFAs)

 For those applications remaining at CSR for review, CSR also determines which Institute is the most appropriate to potentially fund that application.

 How do I find out where my application will be reviewed?

-You can login to the NIH eRA Commons to find your review and institute assignments.
+You should receive an assignment notification in your eRA Commons account within 2 weeks of your application's submission due date.
+You can also login to the NIH eRA Commons to find your review and institute assignments.
 If you are not satisfied with these assignments, you can request a change by contacting the Scientific Review Officer